Redis Monitoring - Cache Performance & In-Memory Database Monitoring

 Overview

-Redis is a powerful in-memory data structure store, widely used as a database, cache, and message broker.
-It supports diverse use cases like caching, session management, and real-time data streaming for applications such as chat systems and gaming.
+Redis is a powerful in-memory data structure store, widely used as a cache, database, and message broker.
+Redis cache monitoring is essential for caching performance, session management, and real-time data streaming applications.

-To monitor Redis, we will use the OpenTelemetry Collector Redis receiver, which fetches performance metrics using the INFO
+Monitor Redis effectively using the OpenTelemetry Collector Redis receiver, which fetches Redis performance metrics using the INFO command for comprehensive Redis cache monitoring, memory monitoring, and performance analysis.

 Steps to Integrate